loganjat/-folio/_portfolio/5_project.markdown

 Problem

 Choice Humanitarian is a capacity building organization that seeks to develop skills and leadership in the villages it supports.
-Two of their supported villages in rural Mexico had been recieving support through a goat loan program for over 8 years.
+Two of their supported villages in rural Mexico had been receiving support through a goat loan program for over 8 years.
 An infusion of $250,000.00 (USD) via a grant sought by villagers to build goat cheese factories brought increased scrutiny and concern for the villages dependency on Choice and it's regional leadership.
 My team of 3 ethnographic evaluators was tasked with determining the greatest factors in its dependency and potential for future self-sustainability.

 Method